 Walking through the struggle of depression can be incredibly difficult.
 While each individual will have their own, unique story of struggle and healing, there is one constant that remains for each who finds freedom – the help and comfort of a close friend.

-As a Berkeley psychologist skilled in treating depression, I have worked with many clients who have suffered with and without the help of a trusted friend or confidant in their corner.
+As a San Luis Obispo psychologist skilled in treating depression, I have worked with many clients who have suffered with and without the help of a trusted friend or confidant in their corner.
 Time and again, those who find hope and healing from depression often report having had an individual in their lives who risked their relationship to speak openly about their struggles.

 If you know someone who you suspect is struggling with depression, you may be one of the best hopes that they have for taking steps toward healing.